 What to Expect at Your First Appointment at the Posterior Urethral Valves (PUV) Center

 PUV affects each child differently, making a personalized treatment plan so important.
 Your child’s treatment plan may include medication, behavioral medicine and other therapies, bladder drainage and surgery.
 We also focus on essential health concerns like nutrition, growth and development.
-Our goal is to partner with you and your child so that they can achieve the best outcomes medically, socially, intellectually and emotionally.
+Our goal is to partner with you and your son so that he can achieve the best outcomes medically, socially, intellectually and emotionally.

-Screening for possible bladder or kidney problems is an important part of your child’s treatment plan.
-So, our team may recommend certain screening tests for your child.
-These tests will help our care team be proactive about your child’s health.
+Screening for possible bladder or kidney problems is an important part of your son's treatment plan.
+So, our team may recommend certain screening tests.
+These tests will help our care team be proactive about your son's health.
 They help us identify minor problems so we can treat them before they become more serious.
 Depending on your child’s needs, these tests may take place annually or on a different schedule.

 The PUV Center cares for patients from the Cincinnati area, across the United States and worldwide.
 We understand the unique stresses of long-distance care and make every effort to arrange a comprehensive, coordinated visit with your child’s multidisciplinary care team.
 We are also interested in collaborating with your local physicians to care for your child here and at home.